 I will take just one other area.
 I think the Minister said—and other contributors from the Labour Benches in particular have said this—that this railway must be open to all.
 My experience, not just from HS1, is that not just business customers use these lines.
 Yes, there are some commuters as well, but it is very much ordinary citizens who use them.
-HS1, particularly for south-eastern services, has been a vital way for local or semi-regional services to rejuvenate part of the south-east in particular coastal towns and communities.
+HS1, particularly for south-eastern services, has been a vital way for local or semi-regional services to rejuvenate part of the south-east—in particular, coastal towns and communities.
 This is important for all these reasons.

 The question I really want to put to the Minister is about value for money.
-During research for this project, I tried to look at the comparative cost per kilometre for other high-speed trains and tracks in other nations, particularly in Europe—clearly, it is far lower in China because of the geography and the lack of consultation there.
-Even in France, it is estimated that the cost of one of their recent lines was one-sixth per kilometre of what it is in the UK.
+During research for this project, I tried to look at the comparative cost per kilometre of other high-speed trains and tracks in other nations, particularly in Europe—clearly, it is far lower in China because of the geography and the lack of consultation there.
+Even in France, it is estimated that the cost of one of the recent lines was one-sixth per kilometre of what it is in the UK.
 I can understand why it could be even 50% more, but to be multiples more I do not understand.
-The fundamental question I ask the Minister, in order to keep the confidence of me, our Benches and the taxpayer is: how can the Government ensure that this project, vital though it is, is delivered at the right cost and at the right time, so that we can keep a modern infrastructure in this country?
+The fundamental question I ask the Minister, in order to keep the confidence of me, our Benches and the taxpayer, is: how can the Government ensure that this project, vital though it is, is delivered at the right cost and at the right time, so that we can keep a modern infrastructure in this country?